anabolyc/lede-docker-build/Readme.md

 5. Run build inside container:
 Run vscode task: `build: make`

 Throughout all above steps local `source` folder is mounted into container and all commands are executed inside that container.
-Therefore after each of those steps output will be sitting plain in `source` folder.
+Therefore after each of those steps output will be sitting plain in the `source` folder.

 When build completes you'll find artifacts in `./source/staging_dir` folder:
 ```